davzoku/cria/README.md

 ## Features

-- Demostration of instruction-tuning of LLM on _free colab instance_.
+- Demostration of instruction-tuning on latest open source LLM using a custom dataset on a _free colab instance_.
 - Utilized FastAPI for efficient model serving and inference deployment.
-- Integrated Next.js frontend for interactive user interface.
+  - Supports real-time with Server-Sent Events (SSE) for a seamless chat experience.
+- Enjoy a modern front-end built with Next.js and Chakra UI.
+- Supports both local deployment, and cloud deployment.
+(Coming Soon!)

 <p align="center">
   <img src="assets/cria-frontend-js.jpeg" alt="Frontend"> <br>